CortexIntelligentAutomation/docs/content/en/docs/Reference/troubleshooting/installation.md

 ### Cortex Innovation features not visible in Cortex Gateway {#ts-no-innovation}

 Check that the `Feature Flags` Guid in the `parameters.xml` file used for installing Cortex Gateway is correct.
 If it is not, update it and reinstall Cortex Gateway or update the value in the `web.config` file and restart the website.
-If the value is correct, please contact [Cortex Service Desk](https://support.cortex.co.uk/) for assistance.
+If the value is correct, please contact [Cortex Service Portal][] for assistance.

 ### Cortex Innovation blocks not visible in Cortex Studio {#ts-no-blocks}